rytilahti/python-miio/docs/contributing.rst

     In practice this means that neither the input nor the output values of functions decorated with the descriptors are enforced automatically by this library.

+Embedding Containers
+""""""""""""""""""""

+Sometimes your device requires multiple I/O requests to gather information you want to expose to downstream users.
+One example of such is Roborock vacuum integration, where the status request does not report on information about consumables.

+To make it easy for downstream users, you can *embed* other status container classes into a single one using :meth:`miio.devicestatus.DeviceStatus.embed`.
+This will create a copy of the exposed descriptors to the main container and act as a proxy to give access to the properties of embedded containers.

 Sensors
 """""""